-Course Materials.
-There is no required text-book for this course.
-There will be some reading assignments from other sources, such as the NY State Curriculum Modules, the journal Mathematics Teacher, and instructor provided notes.
+There may be some reading assignments from other sources, such as the NY State Curriculum Modules, the journal Mathematics Teacher, and instructor provided notes.
 All supplemental reading material will be available on-line, through our library system, or provided by the instructor.